treytomes/micro-hack/docs/LOG.md

 * Remove the "Not equipped" text from the inventory UI.
 * Entity inventory has been upgraded from a list to an Inventory object.
 * Inventory slots are now composed of ItemStack objects in place of raw Items.
+* The overworld has arrived!
+Read the sign for more info.
+* rangeOfVision = perception / 2.
+* You can use the "e" key followed by an arrow to examine the tile in that direction.

 # 20230331